Payment Acceptance

 Why hospitality platforms must rethink their payment architecture

 Recent industry research shows that payment system failures now put more than $40 billion in annual U.S. retail and hospitality revenue at risk.
 Outages are happening multiple times per year, often during peak demand.
+Failed payments translate into lost bookings, abandoned checkouts, and frustrated property partners.

-Guest expectations are moving faster than most payment stacks.
-Our research shows that nearly three-quarters of travelers will abandon a booking if their preferred payment method isn't available.
+At the same time, guest expectations are moving faster than most payment stacks.
+Our research shows that nearly 3 in 4 travelers will abandon a booking if their preferred payment method isn't available.
 More than 90% expect to pay in their own currency.

 8 questions to ask before choosing a payment orchestration provider